 By the end of this course you should be able to...

-discuss a range of everyday topics in German with increased fluency.
+Improve your fluency in discussing a range of everyday topics in German.

 What level is the course and do I need any particular skills?

 Students should have studied German for at least 3-4 years recently or have an equivalent knowledge of the language.
 This is an intermediate German course.

 How will I be taught, and will there be any work outside the class?